johnjackoleary/cfi-commonplace-book/Lesson Plans/Emergency Pilot/~ Emergency Pilot Outline.md

 All done from right seat
 Goal is learn to land in emergency, but also learn more what is going on flying with partner

-Flight controls
+Flight controls and Autopilot
-Autopilot
-Radio
-Navigation
+Radio and Navigation
-Landing in emergencies (airspeed control and landing attitude ) Instrument conditions
+Aeromedical information (could you also become incapacitated) Landing in emergencies (airspeed control and landing attitude ) Instrument conditions